-Fig. 8. (a1-a2) Experimental triplet data of [9] for six different spike triplet combinations. (a3-a4) A suppressive PSTDP model proposed by Froemke and Dan approximate the experimental data. (b1-b4) The proposed triplet-based STDP memristive synapse mimics the weight modifications data and suppressive PSTDP model of [9]. (b1-b2) show weight changes produced using the optimized parameters for the triplet case of hippocampus experiments under scenario 1, i.e., when NMSE = 3.61 (see Table I). (b3-b4) similar to (b1-b2), except that the parameters used for generating the weight changes are those utilized to reach an NMSE of 0.87, i.e., the triplet case of hippocampus experiments under scenario 2 (see Table I).
-The contrast between weight changes in the post-pre-post case is due to the difference between the suppressive PSTDP model of [9] and the TSTDP model of [15] that is implemented in this paper.
+Fig. 8. (a1-a2) Experimental triplet data of [8] for six different spike triplet combinations. (a3-a4) A suppressive PSTDP model proposed by Froemke and Dan approximate the experimental data. (b1-b4) The proposed triplet-based STDP memristive synapse mimics the weight modifications data and suppressive PSTDP model of [8]. (b1-b2) show weight changes produced using the optimized parameters for the triplet case of hippocampus experiments under scenario 1, i.e. when NMSE = 3.61 (see Table I). (b3-b4) similar to (b1-b2), except that the parameters used for generating the weight changes at those utilized to reach an NMSE of 0.87, i.e. the triplet case of hippocampus experiments under scenario 2 (see Table I).
+The contrast between weight changes in the post-pre-post case is due to the difference between the suppressive PSTDP model of [8] and the TSTDP model of [14] that is implemented in this paper.
 In (a), the colorbar shows normalized weight changes obtained from the experiments.
 However, the colorbar in (b) demonstrates the exact values for weight changes obtained using the proposed circuit.

-cell that along with a comparator and two pass gates perform the required multiplication/rectification.
+The circuit structure shown in Fig. 9(a), which includes a multiplier/rectifier circuit and a number of switches, was simulated in Cadence Spectre.
+The multiplier is a CMOS Gilbert cell that along with a comparator and two pass gates perform the required multiplication/rectification.
 In addition, four other pass gates were used to properly control the weight read and learning (weigh change) phases.
-The utilized memristor is the one employed in the experiments performed in [20].
+The utilized memristor is the one employed in the experiments performed in [19].
 Results using the implemented hybrid circuit are demonstrated in Fig. 9(b).

 The proposed structure demonstrated in Fig. 9(a) is scalable.
-Fig. 10 depicts a 3-by-3 crossbar array that incorporates CMOS neurons and CMOS-memristor synapses.
-This figure suggests that the proposed TSTDP bi-memristor synapses, analogous to their former single memristor PSTDP counterparts [20], can be integrated with CMOS neurons and implement large scale neural arrays.
+Figure 10 depicts a 3-by-3 crossbar array that incorporates CMOS neurons and CMOS-memristor synapses.
+This figure suggests that the proposed TSTDP bi-memristor synapses, analogous to their former single memristor PSTDP counterparts [19], can be integrated with CMOS neurons and implement large scale neural arrays.